 Japan Compensation Laws

 Japan’s compensation laws vary by the region or city where your company is located.
-For example, Tokyo’s minimum wage is 958 yen — the highest in the nation.
+For example, Tokyo’s minimum wage as of 2021 is 1,013 yen — the highest in the nation.

 Japanese employees are paid monthly instead of bi-weekly.
 Wages often start on the lower end, but workers are rewarded by seniority.
 Promotions are typically based on a mixture of experience and ability.